hashicorp/go-tfe/docs/TESTS.md

 1. A policy set stored in a subdirectory `policy-sets/foo`
 1. A branch other than `main` named `policies`

+Alternatively, you can start with this [example repository for policy sets](https://github.com/hashicorp/test-policy-set) by forking the repository to your GitHub account, then setting `GITHUB_POLICY_SET_IDENTIFIER` to the forked repository identifier `your-github-handle/test-policy-set`.

 Your registry module repository will need to be a [valid module](https://www.terraform.io/docs/cloud/registry/publish.html#preparing-a-module-repository).
 It will need the following:
 1. To be named `terraform-<PROVIDER>-<NAME>`